ironkicka/gatsby-starter-blog-typescript/README.md

 1.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-1.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
+1.  **`gatsby-browser.tsx`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-1.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+1.  **`gatsby-config.ts`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail).

 1.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-1.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
+1.  **`gatsby-ssr.ts`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

 1.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
 This means that you can see this file as a placeholder and replace it with your own license.